Hamas returns remains of 3 more Israeli hostages, leaving 8 in Gaza, including an Israeli American

 Hamas says it has not been able to reach all of the remains because they are buried under rubble of buildings destroyed by Israel's two-year offensive in the Gaza Strip.
 Israel's government and the families of the hostages have accused Hamas of dragging its feet, however, and officials have threatened to resume military operations or withhold humanitarian aid if all of the remains are not returned.

 In the most recent release, Hamas returned the bodies on Sunday of three troops killed during its Oct.
 7, 2023, terrorist attack on southern Israel.
-Israel's military confirmed that the remains belonged to hostages Omer Neutra, Oz Daniel and Col. Assaf Hamami.
+Israel's military confirmed that the remains belonged to hostages Omer Neutra, an Israeli American dual national, Oz Daniel and Col. Assaf Hamami.

 In return, Israel has so far released the bodies of 270 Palestinians back to Gaza, including 45 handed over on Monday, according to Palestinian media.
 Israel has not provided any details on their identities, and it is unclear if they were killed in Israel during the attack on Oct.
 7, or if they were Palestinian detainees who died in Israeli custody, or bodies that were taken from Gaza by Israeli troops during the war.